jjones634/cs3220-labs-sp2025/lab3/README.md

         * 1: VALID; 0: INVALID
 * `CSR_ALU_IN` is a 3-bit output that control the status of the ALU operation.
 The `CSR_ALU_IN` values are as follows:
     * `CSR_ALU_IN`[0] is a 1-bit input that signals the the results can be overwritten by the ALU.
-        * It acknowledge the ALU that the output is received and can be overwritten in following cycles
+        * When set to 1, it acknowledges the ALU that the output is received and can be overwritten in following cycles; thus the output will become unstable
         * After reading the output, you may also want to set `CSR_ALU_IN`[0] back to 0, so you can catch the results when it's stable
         * reference: [divider.v](divider.v#L294)
     * `CSR_ALU_IN`[1] is a 1-bit input that signals the `OP1` fed to the ALU is stable